 Nimrod Lake provides a diversity of habitat, which support a wide variety of wildlife species.
 The area provides a mix of wetlands, open fields, and woodlands of varied age and composition.
 White-tailed deer (Odocoileus virginianus) are the most abundant big game animal found on the project area.
 Eastern wild turkey (Meleagris gallopavo) and black bears (Ursus americanus) are also common.
 Additional common species in the area may be found in Table 3-3.
-Additional information can be found in the Fish and Wildlife Management Plan for Blue Mountain Lake, Appendix D to the 1975 Master Plan, until revised in the future.
-AGFC has been and will continue to monitor the whitetail deer population for Chronic Wasting Disease (CWD), which though it has not yet been detected in Yell or Perry counties, has been detected within 40 miles of the Project in Pope and Logan counties.
+AGFC has been and will continue to monitor the whitetail deer population for Chronic Wasting Disease (CWD), which has not yet been detected in Yell or Perry counties but has been recorded within 40 miles of the Project in Pope and Logan counties.